awsdocs/amazon-s3-userguide/doc_source/mpuoverview.md

 **Parts upload**
 When uploading a part, in addition to the upload ID, you must specify a part number\.
 You can choose any part number between 1 and 10,000\.
 A part number uniquely identifies a part and its position in the object you are uploading\.
 The part number that you choose doesn’t need to be in a consecutive sequence \(for example, it can be 1, 5, and 14\)\.
 If you upload a new part using the same part number as a previously uploaded part, the previously uploaded part is overwritten\.

 Whenever you upload a part, Amazon S3 returns an *entity tag \(ETag\)* header in its response\.
 For each part upload, you must record the part number and the ETag value\.
+The ETag value for all object part uploads will remain the same, but each part will be assigned a different part number\.
 You must include these values in the subsequent request to complete the multipart upload\.

 **Note**
 After you initiate a multipart upload and upload one or more parts, you must either complete or stop the multipart upload to stop getting charged for storage of the uploaded parts\.
 Only *after* you either complete or stop a multipart upload will Amazon S3 free up the parts storage and stop charging you for the parts storage\.